turboderp/exllamav2/README.md

 A simple console chatbot is included.
 Run it with:

 ```
-python examples/chat.py -m <path_to_model> -mode llama
+python examples/chat.py -m <path_to_model> -mode llama -gs auto
-# Append the '--gpu_split auto' flag for multi-GPU inference
 ```

-The `-mode` argument chooses the prompt format to use. `llama` is for the Llama(2)-chat finetunes, while `codellama` probably works better for CodeLlama-instruct. `raw` will produce a simple chatlog-style chat that works with base models and various other finetunes.
+The `-mode` argument chooses the prompt format to use. `raw` will produce a simple chatlog-style chat that works with base models and various other finetunes.
 Run with `-modes` for a list of all available prompt formats.
 You can also provide a custom system prompt with `-sp`.